rmartinho/flamingdangerzone/_posts/cxx11/2013-03-11-overload-ranking.markdown

 ### For Great Justice

-There's something that still bugs me, though &emdash; the need for `DisableIf` to make the fourth overload, which is otherwise unrestricted, disjoint from the first three.
+There's something that still bugs me, though &mdash; the need for `DisableIf` to make the fourth overload, which is otherwise unrestricted, disjoint from the first three.
 And if we can impose a total order with three overloads, we can surely get it to four, right?

 Turns out we can go even farther than that.
 To do that, we have to take a step back and not only look at implicit conversions of unqualified types (like `int` and `long`), but also at how qualifications play into this.
 C++ actually provides us with a total ordering of references to cv-qualified types already, with every "extra" cv-qualification making the overload less preferred.
 Last but not least, we have any kind of rvalue reference being preferred to an lvalue reference-to-const for rvalue arguments.